ALKEN® LRSD 890

 13. Disposal Considerations

-RCRA Hazard Class (if discarded): CORROSIVE D002 Whatever cannot be saved for recovery or recycling should be managed in an appropriate and approved waste facility.
+RCRA Hazard Class (if discarded): CORROSIVE D002 Whatever product cannot be saved for recovery or recycling should be managed in an appropriate and approved waste facility.
 State and local disposal regulations may differ from federal disposal regulations.
 Empty containers may contain residues.
 Thoroughly clean empty container, then offer for recycling, reuse or disposal in accordance with federal, state and local requirements.

 cyan divider line